redecentralize/alternative-internet/README.md

 ### Sparkleshare
 [Sparkleshare](http://sparkleshare.org/) is a self-hosted file sync service, similar to Dropbox and based on Git.

+### Startkit
+[Starkit](http://www.starkitsystems.com/) is a private cloud plug-n-play secure email server for private communication allowing you the benefits of secure email as soon as you turn it on.
+Bundled with Web-based interface for anywhere access.
+Apart from a Secure Mail Server You can use Starkit as your Secure Private Cloud storage to save important documents, photos and videos and access your stuff from anywhere.
+Requires zero maintenance.

 ### StreamRoot
 [StreamRoot](http://www.streamroot.io/) is JavaScript in-browser video player using WebRTC.
 It creates a real-time peer-to-peer sharing network of users watching the same videos simultaniously, and reduces the origin server's bandwidth usage.